placehold7r/placehold7r/README.md

 im a really socially awkward person,, i get scared to interact a lot so please be patient with me 😿😿 c+h and int freely though PLEASEPLEASEPELASEEPLEASEEEEEE PLEASEEE

-if you want to see me anywhere besides pt my other socials go by the same user (aka placehold7r) . hmu !!
+if you want to see me anywhere besides pt my other socials go by the same user (aka placehold7r) . hmu !! (speaking of , heres my artfight : https://artfight.net/~placehold7r )

 im still figuring out what to put here .
 Uhm. yeah.
 Hi